Vanishing Deductible Car Insurance

 Nationwide is the only company that extends this to your collision and comprehensive coverage.
 Comprehensive provides physical coverage to your vehicle against things other than collision.
 So, this means any damage done to your car by vandalism, animals, theft, or weather-related events.

 The reason for this discrepancy might be the way insurance companies charge for comprehensive and collision claims.
-Usually, comprehensive-type claims do not raise your premium because they consider these claims not to be the result of human error.
+Usually, comprehensive-type claims do not raise your premium because they are considered not to be the result of human error.
 Collision claims, however, are usually charged as at-fault accidents and thus can be immensely impactful on your car insurance premium.
 In this sense, companies wouldn't extend this program to comprehensive claims because they wouldn't make up any costs by rate increases.
 Consider if this is something you are okay with.

 Your insurance is subject to state regulations as well as company-specific regulations.
 Meaning, not every state will allow this practice.